intigriti/misconfig-mapper-docs/services/aws-s3/misconfigured-list-permissions.md

 <figure><img src="../../.gitbook/assets/aws-s3/2.png" alt=""><figcaption></figcaption></figure>

 6. Go back to the **Permissions** tab and scroll down to the **Bucket policy** section
-7. Ensure that you do not have any unwanted or policies enabled
+7. Ensure that you do not have any unwanted policies listed
 8. Additionally, verify that **Block all public access** is enabled (a green checkmark must appear next to it)
 <figure><img src="../../.gitbook/assets/aws-s3/3.png" alt=""><figcaption></figcaption></figure>